 For some, what the little people in their lives consume, is well, all-consuming.
 For others, it’s a matter of new year’s resolutions, and endless January web searches with the best of intentions, that then subsides into packing the same old thing day-in-day-out.
 We all know it’s important that our kids eat well, it literally improves their chances for “success” (happiness and academically) in life.
 But on a day-to-day basis, we are just doing our best – while often telling ourselves we could be doing better.

 From a nutritional standpoint, a lunchbox should include a variety of food groups, and the kid needs to eat the food in it.
+We think being too strict about the way we eat is probably counter-productive, and especially in growing kids, we try for “healthyish” rather than Draconion.
 So these are our goals, every morning when we pack our kids’ lunchbox.

 In very simple terms, the food groups we want to see are:

 We also believe whole-heartedly in Nude Food.
 That is, food that doesn’t come in a packet and is as close to how nature intended as possible.
-We’ll be sharing more about why this is important soon.
+In our article, here, we tell you how to make it happen.
 Once you start to include that philosophy in your food shopping, it will become second nature.
 And the benefits will just flow.

 In order to get them to eat their lunch, we love to employ that parenting no-no: bribery!
 Otherwise known in our world as ‘keeping the kids happy’.
 Treats, and keeping things exciting are really important for engaging your kids in what you pack for them.
 Being treat-wise is the key, and we have some great ideas for how treats can be satisfying for both parent and child.
 Here’s a mini-muffin recipe to get you started.

 Finally, we believe that nutrition comes from eating a wide variety of foods.
 This might feel impossible when feeding small people, but actively working to broaden your child’s palette is giving them a lifetime of joy and health in eating.
 Providing a positive attitude to food will help them, (and you), to respect their bodies by caring about what they put into it.
-As a chef this is a personal passion of mine (not to mention professionally prudent of course) and I will share more on this soon.
+As a chef this is a personal passion of mine (not to mention professionally prudent of course) and I go into it more here.

 Image: Braydon Anderson/Unsplash.com